kankeuNde/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-4-Function that prints the numbers from 0 to 9, followed by a new line 5 - Function that prints from 0 to 14 followed by a new line 6 - function that draws a straight line in the terminal
+4-Function that prints the numbers from 0 to 9, followed by a new line 5 - Function that prints from 0 to 14 followed by a new line 6 - function that draws a straight line in the terminal 7 - function that drws a diagonal line on the terminal